With witches, werewolves and vampires stalking the streets, Halloween is frightening enough already. And that's before you check your bank balance.

 Traditional Halloween games, like taking it in turns to tell scary stories, are completely free.
 But if you want to make things a little more high-tech, Halloween is a great time of year to save on video games.

-Steam and GOG have discounts on hundreds of PC games – mostly scary ones – for the next few days.
+and have discounts on hundreds of PC games - mostly scary ones - for the next few days.
 The PlayStation Store is also offering up to 60% off across a range of creepy and thrilling classics such as Resident Evil 2 and Devil May Cry 5 until 1 November.

 Other than pumpkins, which are unlikely to last until next October, you can save money by buying almost everything you need for Halloween right after the season has passed.